Are you a Connecticut business owner with 5 or more employees and do not currently have a retirement plan for your employees in place?

 - Those companies who were not in existence during the current and preceding calendar years.

-- Those companies employing only individuals whose services are excluded under the unemployment compensation law.
+- Those companies that employ only individuals whose services are excluded under the unemployment compensation law.

 Do I Have to Participate if I am Eligible?